jan-lindroos/happier-news/README.md

 The extension employs a MiniLM-L12-H384-uncased transformer model fine-tuned via the Hugging Face ecosystem for identifying upsetting news content.
 This BERT-based architecture balances classification accuracy with the size constraints of browser deployment, achieving comparable results to BERT-Base model on the SST-2 benchmark [[3]](https://huggingface.co/microsoft/MiniLM-L12-H384-uncased), which most closely resmbles its role here.

 Model inference utilises WebGPU acceleration when available, reducing processing latency during headline classification.
 A MutationObserver detects DOM changes to handle dynamically loaded content from infinite scroll, AJAX requests, and SPA navigation.
 Classification results are cached to prevent redundant processing of previously analysed headlines.
-Finally, Svelte is used for building out the UI elements of the extension
+Finally, Svelte is used for building out the UI elements of the extension.

 ## Credits